kinverarity1/lasio/docs/source/contributing.rst

 Contributions are always welcome to the code, documentation, or example notebooks.
-If you are making a contribution, please make sure you are working off the latest GitHub master.
-You will want to make your contributions in a branch taken from `master`, and then when you want to share your changes, you can publish them by "pushing" your branch to your GitHub fork of the lasio repository, and opening a PR (pull request) here.
+If you are making a contribution, please make sure you are working off the latest GitHub main branch.
+You will want to make your contributions in a branch taken from `main`, and then when you want to share your changes, you can publish them by "pushing" your branch to your GitHub fork of the lasio repository, and opening a PR (pull request) here.